 A language at GCSE opens multiple pathways at A Level and beyond.
 In Queen's University Belfast, the study of a language at degree level can be combined with a wide range of subjects.
-A language with Science, History, Politics,

 Music

 Music is a subject with many values and transferable skills which can be useful in a range of career paths.
 As a musician, you will work as an individual and in group settings, making creative choices and communicating with others.
 During the course, a wide range of music is studied across four areas of study: